wp-plugins/quatriceps/readme.txt

 A Tetragy ID is necessary and may be obtained from https://tetragy.com/.
 Accounts are necessary to allocate resources and prevent abuse of user and network services.

-1. Download and extract the Wordpress Quatriceps zip file to your `/wp-content/plugins/` directory.
+1. Download and enable the Quatriceps and Simple-MathJax plugins which are extracted to your `/wp-content/plugins/` directory.
 2. Whitelist your server IP addresses or disable enforcing at https://math.tetragy.com/user.
 Requests from unlisted IPs with IP enforcing enabled *will be rejected*.
 3. Visit the Quatriceps settings page of your Wordpress site to configure your ID.
 This is found under Plugins.
 4. Use Shortcode in your posts to include a Quatriceps operation.
 For example: `[quatriceps com="addition"]`.
 For additional information about Shortcode visit http://codex.wordpress.org/Shortcode.